Semantics3/Mojolicious-Plugin-ServiceContainer/README.md

 Each service definition may have one or more of the following keys:

 - `class` _required_ **string**: Name of the class (i.e. module) that the service is referring to.
+\*\*Note\*\*: If your class is `Mojolicious`, you will be passed a reference to the running application and not a new instance of the `Mojolicious` class like other services.
+This is a way by which you can use the application helpers from within your service.
 - `helper` _optional_ **string**: Name of a Mojolicious helper method that behaves like a factory and will return a service object when called.
 The helper will be called in the context of the [Mojolicious](https://metacpan.org/pod/Mojolicious) application object.
 You can use any relevant default helper or a custom one.
 The assumption here is that the helper will return the